 Brisbane City Centre Master Plan 2014

 Brisbane is on the brink of an exciting period of transformation and economic opportunity.
-The Brisbane City Centre Master Plan 2014 has been developed to ensure we capitalise on this vast potential and seize today’s opportunities.
+Brisbane City Council developed the Brisbane City Centre Master Plan 2014 to ensure we capitalise on this vast potential and seize today’s opportunities.

 With Brisbane's economy predicted to double over the next 20 years, demand for office, retail, residential and hotel space in the city centre is expected to equate to around 50 new buildings.
-The master plan delivers a coordinated strategy to guide future development, transport and public space investments over the next 20 years to ensure our city heart is safe, attractive and a continued source of pride.
+The master plan delivers a coordinated strategy to guide future development, transport and public space investments over the next 20 years.
+This will ensure our city heart is safe, attractive and a continued source of pride.

 The master plan will achieve the vision of being an ‘open city’ through a coordinated framework of five strategies and the delivery of transformative projects and initiatives.
-These projects and initiatives have been grouped together into the 10 city-making moves, and six of these have been highlighted as priority projects for delivery.
+These projects and initiatives have been grouped together into the 10 city-making moves.
+Six of these have been highlighted as priority projects for delivery.

 - Full document (PDF - 40Mb)

 - Part B (PDF - 20.8Mb)

 City Centre Neighbourhood Plan